 A. Write in the amount from box 5 of all your Forms SSA-1099 and RRB-1099.
-Include the full amount of any lump-sum benefit payments received in 1999, for 1999 and earlier years.
+Include the full amount of any lump-sum benefit payments received in 2001, for 2001 and earlier years.
 (If you received more than one form, combine the amounts from box 5 and write in the total.)
-A Note: If the amount on line A is zero or less, stop here; none of your benefits are taxable this year.
-B. Enter one-half of the amount on line A В C. Add your taxable pensions, wages, interest, dividends, other taxable income and write in the total C D. Write in any tax-exempt interest income (such as interest on municipal bonds) plus exclusions from income (such as the qualified U.S. Savings Bond interest exclusion) D

-E. Add lines B, C, and D and write in the total E. Note.
-Compare the amount on line E to your base amount for your filing status.
-If the amount on line E equals or is less than the base amount for your filing status, none of your benefits are taxable this year.
+A. te: If the amount on line A is zero or less, stop re; none of your benefits are taxable this year. В. Enter one-half of the amount on line A В C. Add your taxable pensions, wages, interest, dividends, and other taxable income and write in the total C D. Write in any tax-exempt interest income (such as interest on municipal bonds) plus exclusions from income (listed earlier) D. E. Add lines B, C, and D and write in the total No am te.
+Compare the amount on line E to your base nount for your filing status.
+If the amount on line E uals or is less than the base amount for your no status, none of your benefits are taxable this year.
 If the amount on line E is more than your base amount, some of your benefits may be taxable.
-You need to complete Worksheet 1 in Publication 915 to find out if they may be taxable.
+You then need to complete the Social Security Benefits Worksheet in the instructions for either Form 1040 or